-The statutory guidance Children Missing Education (September 2016) sets out the key principles to enable local authorities in England to implement their legal duty under section 436A of the Education Act 1996 to make arrangements to identify, as far as it is possible to do so, children missing education (CME).
+The Statutory Guidance for Local Authorities: Children Missing Education (September 2016) sets out the key principles to enable local authorities in England to implement their legal duty under section 436A of the Education Act 1996 to make arrangements to identify, as far as it is possible to do so, children missing education (CME).
 Local authorities should be able to demonstrate that they have considered this statutory guidance and, where it is not followed, the local authority should have reasonable grounds for not doing so.

-Children missing education can be vulnerable; it is essential therefore that all services work together to identify and re-engage these children back into appropriate education provision as quickly as possible.
+These 'missing' children can be vulnerable; it is essential that all services work together to identify and re-engage these children back into appropriate education provision as quickly as possible.
 It is important to establish the reasons for the child being missing at the earliest possible stage.

 Possible reasons that should be considered include: